SumoLogic/sumologic-kubernetes-collection/docs/v3-migration-doc.md

 If you don't have metrics collection enabled, skip straight to the [next major section](#logs-migration).

-The metrics migration requires one major manual step that everyone needs to do, which is upgrading kube-prometheus-stack.
+The metrics migration involves one major manual step that everyone needs to do, which is upgrading kube-prometheus-stack.

 #### Upgrade kube-prometheus-stack